MarkusAugust/pebble-vscode/README.md

 # Pebble Template Support for VS Code

-Complete [Pebble Templates](https://pebbletemplates.io/) support for HTML files in VS Code.
+[Pebble Templates](https://pebbletemplates.io/) support for HTML files in VS Code.

+*"What is best in template coding?
+To crush your syntax errors, see them driven before you, and to hear the lamentations of the improperly closed Pebble tags!"*

 ## Features

 **Syntax Highlighting** - All tags, filters, functions, tests, and operators
 **Code Completion** - Smart autocomplete with snippets
 **Bracket Matching** - Auto-closing `{% %}`, `{{ }}`, `{# #}`
-**Code Folding** - Collapsible blocks and structures

 ## Quick Examples